 The public inquiry examines alternative models for a formal competitive process for allocating default fund members to products.
-In the context of receiving the terms of reference for the stage 3 inquiry into the Competitiveness and Efficiency of Australia's Superannuation System, the Treasurer has agreed that the stage 2 inquiry be incorporated into and finalised as part of the stage 3 inquiry by June 2018.
+In the context of receiving the terms of reference for the stage 3 inquiry into the Competitiveness and Efficiency of Australia's Superannuation System, the Treasurer has agreed that the stage 2 inquiry be incorporated into and finalised as part of the stage 3 inquiry.

 - Issues paper 20 Sep 2016